-C. Check and describe any activities that the Lead Agency will use to investigate and recover improper payments due to unintentional program violations.
-Include in the description how each activity assists in the investigation and recovery of improper payments due to unintentional program violations.
-Include a description of the results of such activity.
-Activities can include, but are not limited to, the following: i.
-N/A. the Lead Agency does not recover misspent funds due to unintentional program violations. ii.
-Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount.
-Describe the activities and the results of these activities: The Lead Agency seeks to recoup the full amount identified. \boxtimes iii.
-Coordinate with and refer to the other state/territory agencies (e.g., state/territory collection agency, law enforcement agency).
-Describe the activities and the results of these activities: When an overpayment is discovered, an overpayment request is created in the EPICS system.
-Upon verification, the transaction is processed through the NM State financial reporting system, Statewide Human Resources, Accounting, and Reporting Enterprise (SHARE).
-The SHARE system generates statements that are issued to the provider. \boxtimes iv.
-Recover through repayment plans.
-Describe the activities and the results of these activities: A repayment plan is developed and contained in a formal agreement between the payee and the Lead Agency. ٧.
-Reduce payments in subsequent months.
-Describe the activities and the results of these activities: Click or tap here to enter text. vi.
+Describe the activities and the results of these activities: vi.
 Recover through state/territory tax intercepts.
-Describe the activities and the results of these activities: Click or tap here to enter text. vii.
+Describe the activities and the results of these activities: vii.
 Recover through other means.
-Describe the activities and the results of these activities: Click or tap here to enter text . viii.
+Describe the activities and the results of these activities: viii.
 Establish a unit to investigate and collect improper payments and describe the composition of the unit below.
-Describe the activities and the results of these activities: Click or tap here to enter text. ix.
-Other.
-Describe the activities and the results of these activities: Click or tap here to enter text. d.
+Describe the activities and the results of these activities: ☐ ix.
+Other Describe the activities and the results of these activities: 8.1.6 The Lead Agency is required to identify and recover misspent funds as a result of fraud, and it has the option to recover any misspent funds as a result of errors. d.
 Check and describe all activities that the Lead Agency will use to investigate and recover improper payments due to agency errors.
 Include in the description how each activity assists in the investigation and recovery of improper payments due to administrative errors.
 Include a description of the results of such activity. i.
-N/A. the Lead Agency does not recover misspent funds due to agency errors. \boxtimes ii.
-Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount.
-Describe the activities and the results of these activities: The Lead Agency seeks to recoup the full amount identified. ☐ iii.
+N/A. the Lead Agency does not recover misspent funds due to agency errors. ii.
+Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount Describe the activities and the results of these activities: The Lead Agency seeks to recoup the full amount identified. iii.
 Coordinate with and refer to the other state/territory agencies (e.g., state/territory collection agency, law enforcement agency).
 Describe the activities and the results of these activities: When an overpayment is discovered, an overpayment request is created in the EPICS system.
-Upon verification, the transaction is processed through the NM State financial reporting system, Statewide Human Resources, Accounting, and Reporting Enterprise (SHARE).
+Upon verification, the transaction is processed through the NM State financia

+(SHARE).
 The SHARE system generates statements that are issued to the provider. iv.
 Recover through repayment plans.
 Describe the activities and the results of these activities: A repayment plan is developed and contained in a formal agreement between the payee and the Lead Agency. v.
 Reduce payments in subsequent months.
-Describe the activities and the results of these activities: Click or tap here to enter text. □ vi.
+Describe the activities and the results of these activities: vi.
 Recover through state/territory tax intercepts.
-Describe the activities and the results of these activities: Click or tap here to enter text.
+Describe the activities and the results of these activities: vii.

-\square vii.
 Recover through other means.

-Describe the activities and the results of these activities: Click or tap here to enter text.

-viii.
-Establish a unit to investigate and collect improper payments and describe the composition of the unit.
+Describe the activities and the results of these activities: viii.
+Establish a unit to investigate and collect improper payments and describe the composition of the unit below.
 Describe the activities and the results of these activities: The Lead Agency improper payment audit team compares data reports to identify trends through the audit process when any errors are flagged through system reports and further investigation is required.
 Any payments not verified thru the audit process and the flagging of errors are pulled for non-payment.

+reporting system, Statewide Human Resources, Accounting, and Reporting Enterprise ix.
+Other

-- ix.
-Other.
-Describe the activities and the results of these activities: Click or tap here to enter text. - 8.1.7 What type of sanction will the Lead Agency place on clients and providers to help reduce improper payments due to program violations?
-Check and describe all that apply: - a.
+8.1.7 What type of sanction will the Lead Agency place on clients and providers to help reduce improper payments due to program violations?
+Check and describe all that apply:

+☑ a.
 Disqualify the client.
-If checked, describe this process, including a description of the appeal process for clients who are disqualified. - Describe the activities and the results of these activities: In cases where substantiated fraud has been determined, the Lead Agency may disqualify a client or provider until their debt has been paid in full (8.15.2.20 NMAC).
+If checked, describe this process, including a description of the appeal process for clients who are disqualified.

+In cases where substantiated fraud has been determined, the Lead Agency may disqualify a client or provider until their debt has been paid in full (8.15.2.20 NMAC).

-Describe the activities and the results of these activities: In cases where substantiated fraud has been determined, the Lead Agency may disqualify a client or provider until their debt has been paid in full (8.15.2.20 NMAC)..
+In cases where substantiated fraud has been determined, the Lead Agency may disqualify a client or provider until their debt has been paid in full (8.15.2.20 NMAC)..

-☐ c.
+c.
 Prosecute criminally.